thytran1/assignments/HA2.md

 In this assignment, we are exercising:

-- GUI programming in HTML/CSS/Javascript
+- GUI programming in HTML/CSS/JavaScript
 - the MVC design pattern

 Note this assignment is not about UI design.
-We are practicingg with HTML/CSS/Javascript and the MVC pattern dsicussed in class.
+We are practicing with HTML/CSS/JavaScript and the MVC pattern discussed in class.
 We will consider better designs later this semester.

-Do not use any Javascript libraries.
-The HTML, Javascript, and CSS should be in separate files.
+Do not use any JavaScript libraries.
+The HTML, JavaScript, and CSS should be in separate files.
 No style information should be in the HTML tags.
 Do not use HTML tags like `<center>`, `<b>`, or `<i>` to alter visual appearance.
 Programmatically added SVG elements may have style attributes.